gbmhunter/blog/content/programming/languages/c-plus-plus/callbacks/_index.md

 As we touched on before, if you are stuck with a C-style callback, there is no direct way to call a member function.
 However, given we can call static methods (as shown directly above), we can use shared variables (e.g. file scoped variables) to call a particular instance from that static function.
 This is about the best you can do when you can't change the type signature of the C-style callback.

-Let's go through an example, this time using a standard C function rather than a static member function purely for illustration they are interchangeable (run this code at <a href="https://replit.com/@gbmhunter/c-callback-in-c-using-global-vars-and-funcs" target="_blank">https://replit.com/@gbmhunter/c-callback-in-c-using-global-vars-and-funcs</a>):
+Let's go through an example, this time using a standard C function rather than a static member function purely for illustration they are interchangeable:

+(run this code at <a href="https://replit.com/@gbmhunter/c-callback-in-c-using-global-vars-and-funcs" target="_blank">https://replit.com/@gbmhunter/c-callback-in-c-using-global-vars-and-funcs</a>)

 ```c++
 #include <cstdio>